konohiroaki/java8-code-kata/readme.md

 @Necessity(true)
 public void simpleAddition() {
     /**
-     * Get the result of adding 1 and 2 by using "+"
+     * Get an addition result of 1 and 2 by using an operator "+".
      */
     Integer added = null;